 What is a bartender's license?

 If you are already a bartender or want an advantage when applying for a job as a bartender, you may be interested in our Bartender Mixology course.
-This course is rated at 40 hours and is comparable to attending a weeklong conventional bartending school - for just a fraction of the cost!
+This course is rated at 40 hours and is comparable to attending a week-long conventional bartending school for just a fraction of the cost!
 This course will teach you everything you need to know about being a good bartender, and includes dozens of videos, interactive flash cards and quizzes, text, and instantly-graded lesson quizzes.
-You'll also learn hundred of drink recipes and information about different types of liquors and other types of alcohol.
+You'll also learn hundreds of drink recipes and information about different types of liquors and other types of alcohol.
 Making drinks, alcohol knowledge and customer service are all part of being a great bartender, and this course will help you attain those goals.

 The best part is that you can take both of these types of training online.
 You can complete the training on your own time at your own pace.
 Getting your license or certification has never been easier than with online training!

 Until July, 2022, California has in place a non-mandatory program which rewards businesses that train voluntarily by (in some cases) reducing penalties for violations when the offending staff member was trained prior to the violation.
 Because a violation or lawsuit could potentially result in the loss or suspension of a liquor license and even the permanent closure of the business, many businesses require their employees to get Responsible Serving® of Alcohol training.
 Stand out from the competition by taking your training online today.
 It may help you get the best job!